 - your agreement to the sexual act was a condition of you being given job benefits, or your refusal to engage in the sexual activity caused a job detriment.

-Get Help Gathering Evidence
+Can I Get Help Gathering Evidence For My Workplace Harassment Claim?

 It is never easy to gather evidence about workplace harassment so whatever you have managed to acquire you should keep in a safe place so that it is ready to be used if you are called to go to court.
 A lawyer may be able to help.